Bhagavad Geeta: Chapter 1, Verses 24–37

 gāṇḍīvaṁ sraṁsate hastāttvakcaiva paridahyate,

-In these verses, there is a clear explanation of the symptoms that one can recognize in his physical body as a result of mental confusion.
+In these verses, there is a clear explanation of the symptoms.
+One can recognize these symptoms in their physical body due to mental confusion.
 Sanjaya, in the previous verses, mentioned that Arjuna was feeling compassionate and pitiful.
 Now we are witnessing that reality where Arjuna’s mind is unsteady, agitated, and chaotic.

 Chapter 1, Verse 31